Fishing Spider

 Dolomedes tenebrosus

 Fishing spiders are similar to the larger wolf spiders in size, shape, and coloration.
-Species in the genus Dolomedes are called fishing spiders because most live near water and have been reported to catch small fishes and aquatic insects from the water as they walk on the surface.
+Species in the genus Dolomedes are called fishing spiders because most live near water and have been reported to catch small fish and aquatic insects from the water as they walk on the surface.
 The species Dolomedes tenebrosus is more frequently associated with wooded areas (it would be more accurately classified as a tree-dwelling spider) and is a common household invader in these locations.
-It occurs from New England and Can ada south to Florida and Texas.
+It occurs from New England and Canada south to Florida and Texas.

 Description

 D. tenebrosus is a fairly large spider.
 The females are 15 to 26 millimeters in length; males are 7 to 13 millimeters.
-Both sexes are brownish-gray in color with black and lighter brown markings.
+Both sexes are brownish gray in color with black and lighter brown markings.
 The legs of both male and female are banded with alternating brown/black, scalloped annulations on the femora and reddish-brown/black annulations on the tibia.
-A closely related species, D. scriptus , is similar but has white “W” markings on the posterior portion of the abdomen.
+A closely related species, D. scriptus, is similar but has white "W" markings on the posterior portion of the abdomen.

 Life History